Keyboard shortcuts

 # Check pod status

-kubectl get pods -n radar-agent
+kubectl get pods -n radar-collector

 # Describe pod for events

-kubectl describe pod <pod-name> -n radar-agent
+kubectl describe pod <pod-name> -n radar-collector

 # Check logs

-kubectl logs <pod-name> -n radar-agent
+kubectl logs <pod-name> -n radar-collector

 Configuration issues: